antunjurkovic-collab/trusted-collab-tunnel/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Reduce AI crawler bandwidth by 60-90% through efficient machine endpoints with sitemap-first verification and zero-fetch optimization.
+Reduce AI crawler bandwidth by up to 90% through efficient machine endpoints with sitemap-first verification and zero-fetch optimization.

 == Description ==

 Trusted Collaboration Tunnel (TCT) is a lightweight plugin that enables efficient content delivery to AI crawlers and automated agents.
-By implementing a standardized protocol with template-invariant fingerprinting and conditional request discipline, TCT reduces bandwidth consumption by 60-90% compared to traditional HTML crawling.
+By implementing a standardized protocol with template-invariant fingerprinting and conditional request discipline, TCT reduces bandwidth consumption by up to 90% compared to traditional HTML crawling.

 **Key Features:**